Rethinking player evaluation in sports: Goals above expectation and beyond: Discussion and practical considerations

 \paragraph{Non-nil null hypotheses.} A common criticism of null hypothesis testing is that the rejection of a null hypothesis does not imply a practically relevant effect size \citep{altman1995}.
 While this criticism is valid for so-called ``nil null hypotheses'' (such as $H_0: \operatorname{GAX} = 0$), non-nil null hypotheses (such as $H_0 : \operatorname{GAX} > \operatorname{GAX}_0$ where $\operatorname{GAX}_0 > 0$ denotes the smallest effect size of interest) circumvent this issue \citep{nunnally1960}.
 By Proposition~\ref{thm:prp1}, our framework already allows for directional tests within the PLLM.
 Our approach also allows the specification of such a minimal relevant effect on the scale of the expected conditional covariance between the player indicator and the outcome (such as GAX).

-\paragraph{Controls for regression models.} Deciding on the features to include in $Z$ is not only critical to ensure independence between shots, but is also important to accurately identify shooting skill.
+\paragraph{Controls for regression models.} Deciding on the features to include in $Z$ is not only critical to ensure conditional independence between shots, but is also important to accurately identify shooting skill.
 In particular, it is important to identify ``good'' and ``bad'' control variables \citep{Cinelli24controls}, i.e., features needed to identify shooting skills and features that may obscure shooting skills.
 A particular example is the inclusion of team strengths.
 While including defensive team strength to accurately model xG values is sensible, the inclusion of offensive team strengths should be avoided.
 This is due to the fact that a player has substantial influence on a team's strength, or in other words, a team's strength is dependent on a player's skill.
+For a complete list of features included and omitted for computing GAX and rGAX, see Appendix \ref{app:data} and our GitHub repository at \url{https://github.com/Rob2208/rGAX_and_beyond}.
+In light of this, it is imperative to select the features comprising $Z$ for each application carefully.
+In our case, we derive a different set of features $Z$ for each of our use cases presented in Appendix \ref{app:use_cases}.